Pre-launch website and gallery

 The Australian Spy Museum holds the largest private collection of spycraft artefacts in the southern hemisphere, from the Renaissance through to the modern age.
 This includes cipher machines, spycraft and counter-intelligence equipment, relics from the Berlin Wall, uniforms, awards, a library of rare books, original documents, signed photographs, and more.

-Our mission – is to collect, preserve and share the artefacts and stories that bring to life the incredible and intriguing history of espionage, and origins of the modern threat landscape.
+Our mission – is to collect, preserve and share the artefacts and stories that bring to life the intriguing history of espionage, and origins of modern threats.

 Our vision – is the mid-term establishment of an independent publicly-accessible museum – a home to protect these artefacts, display them in context, and deliver our educational programs.